NirmalKnock/Twitter-API/Readme.md

 sudo apt-get install python-pip sudo pip install twython
 ````
-### For accessing this Twitter API you need an Twitter account
+### To register your app you need to setup an account in
+Go to this website :[Register here](https://developer.twitter.com/en/apps)